 The focus of the withdrawal agreement is on the people who moved across borders and were at risk of becoming “illegal” after EU treaties cease to apply in the UK.
 It does not cover British and EU nationals who live in their own country and intend to move from and to the UK after the transition period.
 New rules will have to be established for them as part of the future trade relationship.

 Children born after the UK’s withdrawal and for which a parent not covered by the agreement has sole custody are also excluded.

 Although they benefit from EU’s free movement rules, citizens from Iceland, Liechtenstein, Norway and Switzerland who reside in the UK, and vice versa, are not covered by the deal.
 The UK is making separate arrangements for the countries of the European Free Trade Association.
 But the Brexit deal allows the coordination of social security rights (e.g. pensions) across the UK, the EU and EFTA countries.

 Which rights are lost

 Both EU nationals living in the UK and Britons living in the EU lose some of their exisiting rights.

-- the right to work, study and set up business in EU countries different from that where they reside (free movement rights)
+- the right to work, study and set up business in EU countries that are not where they reside (free movement rights)

 - the recognition of professional qualifications beyond their host country or the country where they work